-• Are problematic if the parties die simultaneously.

-• Fail to maximize tax planning.

-• Provide no asset protection for beneficiaries.

-• May mandate a guardian of the estates for minor children.
+- Are problematic if the parties die simultaneously. - Fail to maximize tax plan- - Provide no asset protection for beneficiaries. - May mandate a guardian of the estates for minor chiland beneficiary designations list the living trust, we can avoid the probate process and guardian estates.

-In contrast, if virtually all of a client's assets are titled in her living trust prior to death and beneficiary designations list the living trust, we can avoid the probate process and guardian estates.
+In contrast, if virtually all of a client's assets are titled in her living trust prior to death